AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/faqs/faq-review-proofs.md

 No, it depends on what proof role each reviewer was assigned on a proof (for more information about proof roles, see [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)). *Approver*, *Reviewer and Approver*, *Moderator* and *Author* are roles that require a decision on the proof.

-Usually the person who creates the proof doesn’t need to make a decision, however this depends on the workflow in your organization.
-If a reviewer doesn’t need to make a decision on a proof, make sure that their role is set to reviewer, otherwise the system will wait for their decision before the overall status of the proof is updated.
+Usually the person who creates the proof doesn't need to make a decision, however this depends on the workflow in your organization.
+If a reviewer doesn't need to make a decision on a proof, make sure that their role is set to reviewer, otherwise the system will wait for their decision before the overall status of the proof is updated.

-If you are sending a proof to a group of reviewers, but you only need one person to sign off on the proof and it doesn’t matter who makes the decision, you can enable Only one decision required.
+If you are sending a proof to a group of reviewers, but you only need one person to sign off on the proof and it doesn't matter who makes the decision, you can enable Only one decision required.
 The overall proof progress will be updated after the first decision on the proof is made, regardless of who makes the decision.

 ## Can I generate a list of all comments that were made on a proof?